 University Archives Collections

-In addition to manuscript and photographic materials, The University Archives also maintains a large book collection consisting of university related publications.
-The Columbiana call number scheme, with all call numbers beginning with the letter "C" is unique to this collection.
-Many of these titles can be found in CLIO.
-In addition to CLIO, there is a card catalog in the UA reading room that can be used to find these publications.
-The card catalog is also useful for finding specific articles from two major university publications from the first half of the 20th century which were indexed in this catalog: Columbia Alumni News and Columbia University Quarterly.
+In addition to the manuscripts, the Columbiana Library is a large book collection consisting of university-related publications.
+Many of these titles can be found in CLIO, the Columbia Libraries online catalog.
+There is also a paper card catalog in the University Archives reading room that can be used to find these publications.
+The paper card catalog is also useful for finding references to specific articles from two major university publications: Columbia Alumni News and Columbia University Quarterly.